APTreasure/blooket-and-kahoot/README.md

 # Blooket and Kahoot
+(Last updated on the 7th of May 2024)
 ### Installation Guide
 1. Make sure you are not signed into your browser as a managed/school account
 2. Click on the bookmark you want